Protect your LTC with scheduled maintenance and testing

 what does an ltc inspection reveal?

 Mechanical faults, such as worn springs and bearings, can cause suboptimal operation of the LTC, shortening the life of the equipment as it experiences prolonged arcing under heavy loads.
-Contacts, not often, can even loosen or fall to the bottom of the tank.
+Occasionally, contacts can even loosen or fall to the bottom of the tank.

 Electrical faults, such as excessively worn or heavily coked contacts, can lead to burned or welded components and potential failure of the unit.